It's about gaining something from your time, not giving something for nothing

 We have recently revamped our volunteer program and we are now recruiting volunteers on a three month rotating cycle.
 The process includes recruitment, training and orientation.
 We also offer shorter volunteer options that don't require lengthy training and commitment.

 We have opportunities for community members to volunteer and work with adults, youth or in a more general capacity.
 Volunteer opportunities are coordinated by program staff, who manage individual volunteer positions to encourage community involvement in the agency.

 Current Volunteer Positions:

-The Volunteer Support Worker will work closely and in a collaborative way with the Community Re-entry Support and Adult Services Teams and in conjunction with the broader CJHS Team and the community to ensure incarcerated individuals have access to resource information, community and natural supports, document assistance, and basically a link to the community that can eliminate and/or reduce barriers to social exclusion upon transition to community.
-Written requests for assistance will be will be assigned to the Volunteer to follow up and will include responding with requested information, document assistance and referrals to enhance likelihood of success upon reintegration into the community.
+The Volunteer Support Worker will work directly with the Community Re-entry Support Program to ensure incarcerated individuals have access to resource information, professional and natural supports, document assistance, and a link to the community that can eliminate and/or reduce barriers to social exclusion upon transition into the community.
+Written requests for assistance will be given to the Volunteer who will respond with the required information to facilitate the likelihood of success for reintegration.

 We believe volunteers fulfil a unique role in our agency in providing a natural support between the person served and the agency.
 Volunteers also enhance the understanding of crime prevention and restorative justice in the community.

 Interested in applying?
 Please complete the Volunteer Application Form, and send it firstname.lastname@example.org with the volunteer position in the subject matter.
 You can also mail the application form to 917-9th Ave SE, Calgary, AB.
 T2G 0S5